 The kitchen is already the most expensive room in the house to remodel, and turning a closed kitchen into an open plan can add to the cost.
 This is because tearing down walls means dealing with plumbing, electrical and structural work on a huge scale.

 This is why it’s imperative to carefully think through the budget before moving forward with any major home remodel, let alone one in the kitchen.
-In fact, being solid on the budget is one of the best things you can do to make sure you’re not unhappily surprised during the course of your kitchen remodel and have a better idea of what to expect throughout the process.
+In fact, being solid on the budget is one of the best things you can do to make sure you’re not unhappily surprised during the course of your kitchen remodel and have a better idea of what to expect during an open floor plan kitchen remodel.

 Open Concept Kitchen Ideas